-Scientific Publications, Research Medical Library, currently employs 13 editors (including editorial managers), many with more than 25 years of editing experience.
-The editors perform both substantive and copy editing of grant proposals, journal articles, and other reports of original research written by MD Anderson physicians and scientists for the professional literature, funding agencies, and other external (non-MD Anderson) audiences.
+Editing Services in the Research Medical Library has 13 editors, many with more than 25 years of editing experience.
+The editors perform both substantive and copy editing of grant proposals, journal articles, and other reports of original research written by MD Anderson physicians and scientists for the funding agencies, professional literature, and other external (non-MD Anderson) audiences.

 Our editing services are available free of charge to MD Anderson’s faculty, staff, and clinical and basic science trainees.

 In general, grant proposals are given highest priority.
-We typically return edited grant proposals within 5 workdays of the time they are received.
-If you wish us to do a preliminary review of your Specific Aims section only, we will return that in 3 workdays.
-For information about advance scheduling of individual and multiproject (eg, SPORE) grant proposals, please see How Can You Request Editing?
+We typically complete editing of grant proposals within 5 workdays of the time they are received.
+We also offer preliminary reviews of Specific Aims sections of NIH proposals, and we generally complete such reviews within 3 workdays.

 We offer short-turnaround editing of documents that are 5 or fewer double-spaced pages, such as conference abstracts, posters, and brief editorials.
 These documents can usually be returned within 1 workday.
-To submit a short document for editing, email Scientific Publications.
+To submit a short document for editing, email Editing Services.